-If you spent time living the snowboard bum lifestyle in Vail or Beaver Creek from in the early 2000s, you likely have heard of Log Masters.
+If you spent time living the snowboard bum lifestyle in Vail or Beaver Creek in the early 2000s, you likely have heard of Log Masters.
 It was, and will be again, an underground freestyle snowboard competition centered around riding the natural features that our forests provide – fallen trees.
 We call it Logging.
 O.G. logger Brian “Wookie” Fleming gives us little history about how he got introduced to logging from Arizona to the Vail Valley and how Log Masters came to be.

-Where it all Began
+Where It All Began

 It was synonymous with learning how to turn, maybe even before.
 I had already been on a Snurfer, learned how to link turns on Mega Flex bindings, and was still borrowing boards.
 Jon Baiocchi, Noah, and even Tom Burt were grinding dead Pacific timber, the Creatures of Habits squad was charging saplings like pole jams – one into another like riding dominos that never fell.
 I had to get my own board, so I could destroy it.
 Destroy it real good!